MrGhost567/admin-dashboard/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 # admin-dashboard

+If you want to you use it:
+1- Run npm install

+after done installing:
+npm run dev

+YOU MUST USE NODE JS IN ORDER TO WORK